easybuilders/easybuild/docs/Installation.rst

 After completion of the bootstrap procedure and loading the ``EasyBuild`` module, try running the EasyBuild unit tests::

+    export TEST_EASYBUILD_MODULES_TOOL=Lmod
     python -m test.framework.suite

-More details about the EasyBuild unit tests are available at :ref:`unit_tests`.
+Keep in mind that this is just an example, more details about the EasyBuild unit tests are available at :ref:`unit_tests`.

 If this does not complete successfully, `please open an issue`_ to report it.